forta-network/starter-kits/anomalous-token-transfers-ml-py/README.md

 IsolationForest(random_state=42, n_estimators=100)
 ```

 An [Isolation Forest](https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.IsolationForest.html#sklearn.ensemble.IsolationForest) model was trained to detect anomalous tx with erc20 token transfers.
+The model outputs an anomaly score that then gets normalized returning a score between 0 and 1 (inclusive).
+Scores closer to 1 are considered anomalies.
+A threshold variable called `ANOMALY_THRESHOLD` is set to only consider alerting anomalies if the score exceeds the specified threshold.
+If the threshold is exceeded, the tx is considered anomalous.
+If not, the tx is considered normal.
+The metadata will output model predictions as string labels `ANOMALY` and `NORMAL` for human readability.

-The model returns -1 for outliers and 1 for inliers, and the int values are mapped to string labels `ANOMALY` and `NORMAL` for human readability.
-The model considered 0.387% of the training dataset to be anomalous, including 4 of the following known exploit transactions:
+The model considered 0.387% of the training dataset to be anomalous for `ANOMALY_THRESHOLD=0.5`, including 4 of the following known exploit transactions:

 * (DETECTED) '0x2b023d65485c4bb68d781960c2196588d03b871dc9eb1c054f596b7ca6f7da56', # SaddleFinance Exploit
 * (DETECTED) '0xcd314668aaa9bbfebaf1a0bd2b6553d01dd58899c508d4729fa7311dc5d33ad7', # Beanstalk Flashloan Exploit